María Elena Durazo: Candidacy for Los Angeles County Supervisor

+Personal life

+In 1988, she married fellow union activist Miguel Contreras whom she met while at HERE Local 11.

 Durazo was conferred an Honorary Doctor of Humane Letters from the California State University Board of Trustees.
 "We are very proud to award Maria Elena Durazo the honorary degree of Doctor of Humane Letters for 2014.
 Her significant impacts on the quality of life in this region demonstrate what can be achieved through dedication, hard work, and a commitment to community," said President William A. Covino.

-The New York Times acknowledged that "as the executive secretary-treasurer of the Los Angeles County Federation of Labor, she presides over what is widely perceived as the most successful group of unions in the country."

-The Los Angeles Times' featured stories reporter Joe Mozingo wrote that "Maria Elena Durazo is probably the single most influential individual in Los Angeles politics."

-CNN's top news anchor in the Spanish language, Ismael Cala, stated on-air that "We are proud that a woman who has had on her life story the opportunity to see from the field the issue of immigrants' rights has become a voice for so many who cannot raise their own voices."